cutlerCLI/cutler/README.md

 - `~/.config/cutler.toml`
 - `config.toml` in the current directory (fallback)

-It respects your `$XDG_CONFIG_HOME` setting, so you don't have to worry about path issues.
+It respects your `$XDG_CONFIG_HOME` setting, so you don't have to worry aboutpath issues.

+---

+cutler can do a number of things.
+Below are some brief descriptions on most of them.

 ### Getting started with automating `defaults`